High-Risk Car Insurance in New York

 New York Car Insurance Rates With a Speeding Ticket

-New York drivers with speeding tickets find rates ranging from $64 per month through Progressive to as high as $250 from other insurers for full coverage.
+New York drivers with speeding tickets find rates ranging from $64 a month through Progressive to as high as $250 from other insurers for full coverage.
 Your actual rate increase varies based on how much you exceeded the speed limit and whether you're a repeat offender.
 Speeding violations stay on your driving record for three years.

 Data filtered by: